TeoAndB/RadioFloorController/README.md

 ![alt text](.\Documentation\image-1.png)

-Connect to the DB container (port: 5432) Check the changes you make in the Postgres DB :)
+Connect to the DB container (port: 5432) (use DBeaver as GUI).
+Check the changes you make in the Postgres DB :)
 ![alt text](.\Documentation\image-db.png)
 ### Explanation:
 The two IDs are independent — there's no built-in pairing between "group2" and "user2".
 Think of it like a radio channel: